bsmith89/midas2-wiki/CNV-Module.md

 ## Single-Sample CNV Calling

+Species pangenome refers to the set of non-redundant genes (centroids) clustered from all the genome within on species cluster.
 Species in the restricted species profile are concatenated and used to build the sample-specific pangenome database, to which reads are aligned using Bowtie2.
 Per species per centroid **copy numbers** are computed in three steps: (1) Per centroid, read alignment metrics, e.g _mapped_reads_ and _mean_coverage_, are computed; (2) Per species, median read coverage of all the mapped centroids corresponding to the 15 universal SCGs are determined; (3) Per centroid, `copy numbers` are computed and gene presence/absence are inferred.

 ### Sample command